 Following the release of his previous film, “America America” (1963), director Elia Kazan turned to writing fiction.
 His semi-autobiographical novel, “The Arrangement,” was surprisingly the highest-selling fictional work of the year when it was published in 1967.
 Kazan adapted the novel to the screen two years later.

 As Florence wonders WHAT is going on with her suddenly unhinged husband, Eddie is summoned to New York City to be with his ailing father (Richard Boone).
-He also uses the opportunity to visit Gwen, who had moved to the Big Apple primarily to get away from Eddie.
+He uses the opportunity to visit Gwen, who had moved to the Big Apple primarily to get away from the conflicted Eddie.
 Although Gwen has a new boyfriend, Eddie is undeterred.
-Meanwhile, Florence chases Eddie to New York to keep close tabs on her unpredictable husband.
+Meanwhile, Florence chases Eddie to New York to keep close tabs on her increasingly unpredictable husband.

 Eddie sneaks his father out of the hospital in the middle of the night according to his wishes and brings him back to the old family homestead.
-The old Greek is suffering from dementia and insists Eddie take him to the bank for a loan to restart his rug business.
+The old Greek is suffering from dementia and insists Eddie take him to the bank for a loan to restart his oriental rug business.
 At the house, Eddie has painful childhood flashbacks of his domineering and abusive father.